hclim0213/SAGE-Amine/README.md

 # How to Cite
 Hocheol Lim, Hyein Cho, Jeonghoon Kim, and Kyoung Tai No, "SAGE-Amine: Generative Amine Design with Multi-Property Optimization for Efficient CO2 Capture" arXiv preprint arXiv:2503.02534 (2025).
-Accepted to publish in Carbon Capture Science & Technology.